Updated: Apr 16, 2022

 Once I started to play err… work on the farm, I started to notice something that was actually quite interesting.

-I began thinking to myself, “If more people followed these simple rules based on Farmville, everyone’s business would be that much better.
+I began thinking to myself, “If more people followed these simple rules in business, everyone’s business would be that much better.

 Farmville: Invite all your friends and friends of friends to join.